Skip to Content

 Book The Menjangan Now

-Ecotourism is a form of tourism involving visiting fragile, pristine, and relatively undisturbed natural areas, intended as a low-impact and often small scale alternative to standard commercial mass tourism.
+Ecotourism is a form of tourism involving visiting fragile, pristine, and relatively undisturbed natural areas, intended as a low-impact and often small-scale alternative to standard commercial mass tourism.

-You don’t have to travel 3,000 miles away to enjoy Eco Tourism.
+You don’t have to travel 3,000 miles away to enjoy Eco-Tourism.
 This could be just an hour outside of your town.
-The point is for you to enjoy the nature world without placing additional stress upon it.
-Eco Tourism is booming for Millennials in particular because we want to give the next generation an opportunity to enjoy the oceans, forests, and mountain ranges in the future.
+The point is for you to enjoy the natural world without placing additional stress upon it.

 Arrival

-We arrived at The Menjangan at midnight.
-The taxi ride is 4 hours from the Denpasar International Airport (aka Ngurah Rai International Airport) and the journey is filled with twists and turns across the whole island.
 I would recommend doing this drive during daylight as you’ll pass the rice fields and incredible temples along the way.
 The drive is 100% worth it as it brings you into the heart of Bali’s National Park.

-The resort is broken into multiple pieces, but you’re likely to spend the most of your time in the following three locations:
+The resort is broken into multiple pieces, but you’re likely to spend most of your time in the following three locations:

 1. Your Beach or Forest Villa